‘So you were the bitch, again?’

 Accept Yourself as a Human Being

 It is easy to get overwhelmed by the amount of workload you have to deal with as a working mom.
 You need to attend your kids.
 You have social responsibilities.
-You cannot miss out on meetings.
+And you cannot miss out on meetings.
 Your career development programs are demanding your attention.
 You simply cannot minimize the requirements your partner have on your time.
 And you want a ‘me’ time, too.

 How can you manage all these?
 How can anybody manage all these?
 I, really, cannot understand what do people mean when they say ‘make time’.
 I have tried and, I admit it, I failed miserably to make time.
 I wish someone could tell me.